 Study and application of accounting concepts and techniques used by management for planning and controlling organizational activities.
 Equivalent to MEM 603, MBA 603.
-Pre-requisites: MBA 500, MBA 501, MBA 502 and MBA 504 or equivalents.
+Prerequisites: MBA 501 or equivalent.
+Prerequisite or Concurrent: MBA 500, MBA 502 and MBA 504 or equivalents.